quasarframework/quasar-framework.org/source/guide/index.md

 title: Getting Started - Installation
 ---

-**If you want to learn what Quasar is and what it can do for you**, read the [Introduction to Quasar](/guide/introduction-to-quasar.html).
-Otherwise, let's get started and choose how you want to use Quasar:
+**If you would like to learn what Quasar is all about and what it can do for you**, read the [Introduction to Quasar](/guide/introduction-to-quasar.html).
+Otherwise, let's get started by choosing how you'd like to use Quasar.
+There are three methods for using Quasar:

  * UMD/Standalone (embed into an existing project through CDN, progressive integration)
- * Development with Quasar CLI (**the premium experience, recommended**)
+ * Development with Quasar CLI (**the premium developer experience, recommended**)
  * Vue CLI 3 plugin

 Here's a comparison: